mongodb/leafygreen-ui/README.md

 ## Deploy gh-pages

-You can deploy a static build of our Storybook site to gh-pages.
+You can deploy a static build of our Storybook site to gh-pages from the master branch.

 1. First be sure you've built a static version of Storybook: `yarn build:storybook`
 2. Then deploy to gh-pages: `yarn release:site`